Root subgroups on horospherical varieties: Introduction

 In this paper, we study $B$-root subgroups on arbitrary (not necessarily affine) spherical $G$-varieties.
 Our key ingredient is the local structure theorem (see~\cite{BLV, Kn94}), which describes the action of a certain parabolic subgroup $P \subset G$ on a distinguished open subset $X_0 \subset X$.
 Our first result provides a complete description of all $B$-root subgroups on~$X_0$, which generalizes a similar result from~\cite{AZ} for the case of affine~$X$; see \S\,\ref{subsec_local_descr}.

-Given a $B$-root subgroup on the open set $X_0 \subset X$, an important problem is to determine when it extends to a $B$-root subgroup on the whole~$X$.
-We provide some partial results in this direction in the case where $X$ is horospherical, that is, the stabilizer of a point in the open $G$-orbit $O \subset X$ contains a maximal unipotent subgroup of~$G$.
-Namely, using standard $B$-root subgroups proposed in~\cite{AA} for affine horospherical varieties, we construct their analogues in the general horospherical case.
-As an application, if $X$ is horospherical and either complete or contains a unique closed $G$-orbit, we determine all $G$-stable prime divisors in $X$ that can be connected with $O$ via the action of a $B$-root subgroup; see \S\,\ref{subsec_hor}.
+Given a $B$-root subgroup $H$ on the open subset $X_0 \subset X$, an important problem is to determine whether it extends to a $B$-root subgroup on the whole~$X$.
+Solving this problem can be divided into two stages: first, one needs to determine whether the vector field on~$X_0$ corresponding to~$H$ extends to~$X$, and second, one needs to check whether the resulting vector field on~$X$ can be integrated to a $B$-root subgroup on~$X$.
+We remark that the latter integrability condition holds automatically if $X$ is either affine or complete.
+In this paper, we focus on these issues in the case where $X$ is horospherical, that is, the stabilizer of a point in the open $G$-orbit $O \subset X$ contains a maximal unipotent subgroup of~$G$.

+An important construction introduced in~\cite{AA} for affine horospherical varieties is that of standard $B$-root subgroups.
+We extend this notion to arbitrary horospherical~$X$ and obtain a complete description of all standard $B$-root subgroups on~$X$, which remarkably generalizes the description of $T$-root subgroups on toric $T$-varieties.
+As an application, if $X$ is horospherical and either complete or contains a unique closed $G$-orbit, we determine all $G$-stable prime divisors in $X$ that can be connected with $O$ via the action of a $B$-root subgroup.

+A $B$-root subgroup on a spherical $G$-variety $X$ is said to be \textit{vertical} if it preserves the open $B$-orbit $O \subset X$ and \textit{horizontal} otherwise.
+In this terminology, all $T$-root subgroups on toric $T$-varieties are horizontal.
+All standard $B$-root subgroups on horospherical $G$-varieties are also horizontal.

+One more contribution of this paper for horospherical $X$ consists in sufficient conditions under which a vector field corresponding to a vertical $B$-root subgroup on~$X_0$ extends to the whole~$X$.
+The gap between these conditions and natural necessary conditions turns out to be rather small and observable, and it would be interesting to completely eliminate it.

+We also study in detail the particular case where $G$ is of semisimple rank~$1$ (that is, up to a finite covering, $G$ is isomorphic to a direct product of $\SL_2$ and a torus) and $X$ is horospherical.
+In this case, we obtain a complete description of all vertical $B$-root subgroups on~$X$.
+If $X$ is complete, then, combining this with the description of all standard $B$-root subgroups, we obtain a complete description of all (both vertical and horizontal) $B$-root subgroups on~$X$.
+Moreover, for complete $X$ we compute all commutation relations between simple $G$-modules of vector fields on~$X$ generated by vector fields corresponding to $B$-root subgroups.
+This provides a description of the Lie algebra of the connected automorphism group of~$X$.